tradinghours/docs.tradinghours.com/src/3.x/enterprise/download.md

 ### How often does data update?

-When you first send a request to the `download` endpoint you will get a response saying "Generating download.
+When you first send a request to the `download` endpoint you will get a JSON response saying "Generating download.
 Check back in a few minutes."
+The HTTP status code will be [202: Accepted](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202).
 In the background, our system starts generating the ZIP file with all data that you have access to.
 This usually takes 1-2 minutes.